-Any threat shuld be taken seriously.
-Contact Queen's University Security, ext.
-36111 for advice about what to do; please also speak to your department head or manager.
+Any threat should be taken seriously.
+Contact Campus Security & Emergency Services, ext.
+36111 for advice about what to do; please also speak to your department head, director or manager.

-Physical violence causing bodily harm and specific threats must be reported immediately to Queen's University Security, ext 36111.
+Physical violence causing bodily harm and specific threats must be reported immediately to Campus Security & Emergency Services, ext 36111.

 If a student shares (or you observe) concerns regarding excessive exercise or disruptive eating patterns such as excessive dieting, uncontrolled binge eating, and self-induced vomiting after eating, it is important that professional treatment be accessed as soon as possible.
-Contact HCDS, ext.
+Contact Student Wellness Services, ext.
 78264, and ask to speak to a counsellor.

 Drug and Alcohol Misuse